tbrowder/Number-Rebase/README.md

     ! # $ % & ( ) * + , " / : ; < = > ? @ [ ] ^ _ ` { | } ~ .

 Then, for bases 2 through 90, the radix point is the period.
-For base 91 we provide a separate routine to return the integer and fractional parts separately.
+For base 91 we provide another routine to return the integer and fractional parts separately.

+          ... array ...

 Following is the standard digit set for bases 2 through 91 (char 0 through 90).
 The array of digits is indexed by their decimal value.